llvm/clangd-www/guides/include-cleaner.md

 This is merely a suggestion: including `Y` should also hide the warning.

-clangd tries to pick the best header, preferring those that are public, self-contained, which provide full definitions (for classes and templates), and whose name matches the symbol's name.
+clangd tries to pick the best header, preferring those that public, self-contained, provide full definitions (for classes and templates), and have a name matching the symbol's name.

-However there are limitations, most notably: only headers that are already transitively included are considered.
+However, there are limitations.
+Most notably: only headers that are already transitively included are considered.
 You may have to insert the correct
 #include yourself.